 The Eyelift: What Is It, Exactly?

-The eyelift, otherwise known as blepharoplasty, is one of today’s most popular cosmetic surgical procedures, and for good reason: it is quick, relatively painless, and delivers incredible results that last for many years.
-For those who suffer from bags, wrinkles, puffiness, and droopy eyelid skin, upper and lower eyelid lifts can mean the difference between looking ten years older and looking as though you have stepped into a time machine and emerged ten years younger.
+The eyelift, also known as blepharoplasty, is one of today’s most popular cosmetic surgical procedures.
+It is a quick, relatively painless treatment that delivers incredible results lasting for many years.
+For those suffering from bags, wrinkles, puffiness, and droopy eyelid skin, eyelid lifts are a game-changer.
+They can mean the difference between looking ten years older and looking as though you’ve stepped into a time machine and emerged ten years younger.

-The best part of any eyelift is that recovery is normally around eighty percent complete by post-operative day seven.
+The best part of the eyelift is that recovery is around eighty percent complete by day seven after surgery.
 Still, Dr. Jacono suggests the following tips to ensure that the process goes as smoothly as possible.

 Take Arnica

-Arnica Montana is a homeopathic remedy that reduces bruising and swelling; used in the right amount, it can dramatically speed up recovery.
-Taking tranexamic acid in addition to arnica is also a wonderful idea and can be a true game-changer.
+Arnica Montana is a homeopathic remedy that reduces bruising and swelling.
+Used in the right amount, it can dramatically speed up recovery.
+Taking tranexamic acid in addition to arnica is also a wonderful idea.

 Use Cold Compresses

-It might seem intuitive to apply ice to the eyes after lid surgery, but contrary to popular belief, inflammation is an important part of the healing process.
+It might seem intuitive to apply ice to the eyes after lid surgery.
+Contrary to popular belief, though, inflammation is an important part of the healing process.

 “Swelling isn’t always a bad thing,” says Dr. Jacono.
-“In fact, it’s our body’s natural, tried-and-true response to outside physical stressors.”
+“In fact, it’s our body’s natural response to outside physical stressors.”

-Instead, opt for cold compresses for the first 24 hours following the procedure, and pain and bruising will not be nearly as much of an issue.
+Instead, opt for cold compresses for the first 24 hours after the procedure.
+Pain and bruising will not be nearly as much of an issue.

 Try Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy is an intriguing and entirely effective way to heal after any surgery.
+Hyperbaric oxygen therapy is an intriguing, effective way to heal after surgery.
 Patients enter a special mechanical chamber that has an ambient atmospheric pressure greater than that of sea level.

 Elevate Your Head During Sleep